Chilled Water Flow Rate Calculation (IP & SI)

 For example, the recommended water velocity at the pump discharge is 8-12 ft/s and for header pipes, the recommended water velocity is 4-15 ft/s.

 Once the flow rate and the water velocity are set, the pipe size can be determined.
-See my article on How to Size Chilled Water Pipes.
+To learn about chilled water pipe sizing, read my post on how to size chilled water pipes.

 For existing systems, when the chilled water flow rate is known, the chiller capacity can be calculated.
-See my article on Chiller Capacity Calculation (Formula, Example, TR & kW).
+For that, see my post on chiller capacity calculation.

 Chilled Water System Design Course